Are you looking at how to clean Legos bricks, Minifigures and parts?

 There’s a whole host of reasons you might want to clean your Lego bricks.
 Whether it’s a personal Lego collection that needs some TLC, or some Lego bricks you’re planning on selling on Bricklink or eBay.

-Washing Lego is something we recommend in a variety of circumstances, however in certain cases, it can be very time consuming so be sure to read this article thoroughly before deciding if the investment of time, money and effort is right for you.
+Washing Lego is something we recommend in a variety of circumstances, however in certain cases, it can be very time-consuming and frustrating.

 If you’re Lego is generally dirty then you’re going to want to clean it through washing.